CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/docs/catalog.md

 - a default `"local"` project is included
 <!-- FeatureSets are only loaded into the "local" project (inconsistency). -->

+**NOTE:** Comments are not supported in the YAML files used by the LocalCatalog.

 Implementation: `com.c12e.cortex.phoenix.LocalCatalog` <!-- TODO: Link to javadoc -->

 ### Configuration options